aichen0421/aichen0421.github.io/_pages/cv.md

 Education
 ======
 * Department of Mathematics, Columbia University
-  * M.A. in Mathematics with a Specialization in the Mathematics of Finance, 2023
+  * M.A. in *Mathematics with a Specialization in the Mathematics of Finance, expected in 2023*

 * School of Mathematics and Computer Sciences, Nanchang University
-  * B.Econ. in Financial Mathematics, 2022
+  * B.Econ. in *Financial Mathematics, 2022*
-    GPA: 3.75/4.0; Major GPA: 3.91/4.0; Ranking:3/38
+    GPA: *3.75/4.0*; Major GPA: *3.91/4.0*; Ranking: *3/38*
-    Thesis: Improvements and Applications of LASSO-Derived Algorithms; Supervisor: Professor Shaoping Shi
+    Thesis: *Improvements and Applications of LASSO-Derived Algorithms*
+    Supervisor: *Professor Shaoping Shi*
-  * B.Eng. in Computer Science and Technology, 2021
+  * B.Eng. in *Computer Science and Technology, 2021*
-    GPA: 3.65/4.0; Ranking:2/61
+    GPA: *3.65/4.0*; Ranking: *2/61*
-    Thesis: Applications of regularization method in cancer genome data mining; Supervisor: Associate Professor Haiwen Yu
+    Thesis: *Applications of regularization methods in cancer genome data mining*
+    Supervisor: *Professor Haiwen Yu*

 * Class of Sciences, The Attached Middle School To Jiangxi Normal University
-  * Specialized in Mathematics and Physics, 2018
+  * Specialized in *Mathematics and Physics, 2018*

 Work experience
 ======
 * Spring 2022: Research Assistant
   * Numerical Simulation and High-Performance Computing Laboratory, Nanchang University
-  * Duties included: Completing literature reviews, coding for empirical results, and summarizing findings to support senior research staff in the lab
+  * Duties included: *Completing literature reviews, coding for empirical results, and summarizing findings to support senior research staff in the lab*
-  * Supervisor: Professor Shaoping Shi
+  * Supervisor: *Professor Shaoping Shi*

 * Fall 2021: Teaching Assistant
   * Department of Financial Mathematics, Nanchang University
-  * Duties included: Tutoring and assisting students in the completion of assignments
+  * Duties included: *Tutoring and assisting students in the completion of assignments*
-  * Lecturer: Lidan Liao
+  * Lecturer: *Lidan Liao*

 Skills
 ======